khval/BetterFakeMode/README.md

 When we can see if this project might work, the work on updating the code, so that it displays correct. remove any graphic glitches, Updated the engine: focus now shifts to making it display in full screen mode, fix the aspect ratio, preferences, and so on.

+# You found bugs

+If you find bugs while using this software, do NOT report this to Hyperion, they are not to blame, bugs as result of using this software should be reported in the bug tracker on GitHub.
+As I wrote before only interested in testable cases. if you have the source code to the program that is not working with this hack, then that’s wherry helpful.

+And if you find anything that works better with this hack, please tell me.